The Eu Pet Passport requirements are very simple. Below is a page by page information what you need in the EU pet passport

 - Page marked with Roman X: Clinical examination.
 Not a requirement

 Sometimes Vets don’t have the vaccination manufacturer’s sticker to adhere it into the pet passport and instead they enter the name of the vaccine by hand which is perfectly acceptable.
-When they do this they also must enter the name of the manufacturer ie: Bayer next to the name of the vaccination ie: Drontal.
+When they do this they also must enter the name of the manufacturer ie: Bayer next to the name of the vaccination ie: Drontal and the serial number.
 Many Vets fail to do this, but when entering the UK they will check this at the border and if missing they are not letting the pet through.

 Entering the EU with your pet from your country might have other requirements, so you need to check it out first.